hmrc/vaping-stamps-api-stub/README.md

 | XIVA2000502DS | 503         | Scenario that returns 503 from EIS and 502 in vaping-stamps-api                      |

 GBVA0000266DS is a Not Approved example response
-*XI* VA0000200DS is a Northern Island example response
+*XI* VA0000200DS is a Northern Ireland example response

 ### License